feldera/feldera/docs/docker.md

   :::tip

-  If you you only want root to manage Docker, you can prefix the `docker compose` command below with `sudo`.
+  If you only want root to manage Docker, you can prefix the `docker compose` command below with `sudo`.

   :::